How to get a visa for Puerto Rico - Travel Informationby Juan José Herranz | January 12, 2021

 Transit visa - C

-This is required for persons who will be transiting in Puerto Rico and are not eligible to apply for ESTA.
+This is required for people who will be transiting in Puerto Rico and are not eligible to apply for ESTA.

 Commercial crew or flight crew visa - D